Do Enterprises Need a Separate Cyber Security Analytics Platform?

 The five types of analytics used in information security today, and the future of security analytics

-There are five types of analytics that can be applied to infosec-
+There are five types of analytics that can be applied to information security-

 1. Descriptive analytics.
-This describes what is happening based on current or immediate past data and includes the typical dashboards and reports that describe the current state of security.
-This includes answering questions like how many attacks are happening and from which geography, what are our top 10 threats, as well as determining vulnerabilities by business units.
-MIS reporting has long existed in every product but with the availability of more historical data and an ability to run a variety of statistics, today such analytics are common for every product.
+Descriptive analytics describes what is happening based on current or immediate past data and includes the typical dashboards and reports that describe the current state of security.
+Descriptive analytics includes answering questions like how many attacks are happening and from which geography, what are our top 10 threats, as well as determining vulnerabilities by business units.
+MIS reporting has long existed in every product but with the availability of more historical data and an ability to run a variety of statistics, today descriptive analytics are common for every product.
 You can now slice and dice data in multiple ways and do multi-dimensional analysis.

 2. Detective Analytics.
-This detects the threats that are occurring now which aren’t otherwise known through rule matching.
+This type of security analytics detects the threats that are occurring now which aren’t otherwise known through rule matching.
 This involves using analytics to find patterns, deviations, outliers, anomalies, and deciding if they represent a threat.

 3. Diagnostic analytics.
 It looks at past data to determine what happened, why it happened, and what root causes we should be concerned with.
-This applies to alert investigation and to incident analysis.
+This branch of security analytics applies to alert investigation and to incident analysis.
 Instead of being done by people with limited tools, today these are run in an automated manner using rules and statistical modeling.

 4. Predictive analytics.
 Using current and past data, it is able to predict future events.
 This is where machine learning has the highest application where machines can utilize large amounts of data, build cause-effect relationships, and predict an effect for current causes.
 The use case will be to predict which assets are going to be attacked or which users are likely to turn hostile.

 5. Prescriptive analytics.
-This is the most valuable kind of analysis as it suggests what action is most appropriate in a given situation.
+This is the most valuable kind of security analytics as it suggests what action is most appropriate in a given situation.
 This is akin to a machine recommending what is the most appropriate control to put in for a risk it has seen.

-Security operations covering threat and vulnerability management need all five types of analytics.
-What are the security products available to security operations today for these analytics?
+Security operations covering threat and vulnerability management need all five types of security analytics, from descriptive analytics to prescriptive analytics.
+What are the security products and software available to security operations today?

-Most current security products have descriptive analytics today, including IPS, NGFW, AV, etc. They not only do their job (like IPS generating alerts on attacks), but provide additional tools for mining the data and creating trends and metrics.
-They can also provide a variety of reports on security status.
-In addition to SOC, SIEM provides centralized descriptive analytics by pulling in data from multiple places.
-For better visualization, some SOC use tableau or a similar data visualization tool.
-While there are some security analytics products like GRC that are focused on bringing in all the data on threats and vulnerabilities and provide reports or dashboards for them, they are of relatively low value to SOC.
+Most current security products have descriptive analytics today, including IPS, NGFW, AV, etc. They not only do descriptive analytics (like IPS generating alerts on attacks), but provide additional tools for mining the data and creating trends In addition to SOC, SIEM provides centralized descriptive analytics by pulling in data from multiple places.
+For better visualization of the descriptive analytics, some SOC use tableau or a similar data visualization tool.
+While there are descriptive analytics products like GRC that are focused on bringing in all the data on threats and vulnerabilities, they are of relatively low value to SOC.

 The detective analytics products look for bad behavior but without Pre-defined rules.
 These are: